SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ###### track

-track has a default attribute to indicate that this is a default track track has a kind attribute to indicate its purpose track kinds: captions, chapters, descriptions, metadata, subtitles
+track can ba a child of video or audio track has a default attribute to indicate that this is a default track track has a kind attribute to indicate its purpose track kinds: captions, chapters, descriptions, metadata, subtitles